wp-insider/simple-membership/simple-membership/readme.txt

 - First commit to WordPress repository.

 == Upgrade Notice ==
-If you are using the form builder adddon, then that addon will need to be upgraded to v1.1 also.
+If you are using the form builder addon, then that addon will need to be upgraded to v1.1 also.

 == Arbitrary section ==
 None